emqx/emqx/apps/emqx_gateway/README.md

 ## How to develop your Gateway application

-There are three ways to develop Gateway application to accept your private protocol clients.
+There are three ways to develop a Gateway application to accept your private protocol clients.

 ### Raw Erlang Application